 There was a significant update in October 2016 as Penguin 4.0 rolled out.

 Penguin 4.0 was an update that changed how Google perceives and interacts with links.
 I even wrote an article for Ahrefs covering how it affected anchor text optimization.

 As part of our auditing process for each new client, we analyze your existing anchor text and break the types down into the below values:

-- Branded – an anchor text that includes your brand name or slight variation, for example: ‘thesearchinitiative’, ‘visit thesearchinitiative’, or ‘TSI’.
+- Branded – an anchor text that includes your brand name or a slight variation, for example: ‘thesearchinitiative’, ‘visit thesearchinitiative’, or ‘TSI’.

 - Generic – an anchor that uses a generic term but does not include branding, for example:‘here’, ‘read more’, or ‘visit site’.

 - Image – a link that has no anchor is generally shown as a blank in AHREFS export feature.
 Other clues might be file extensions in the alt attribute ‘jpg’ is probably an image.